 What do you and your customers have in common?
 Psychology says that when people see similarities between their situation and the situation that others are in, they’ll be more likely to act.

 So, try highlighting those similarities on your referral page.
-Ask your customers why they signed up for the referral program, and how they would describe it, and use that language to encourage others.
+Ask your current sharers why they signed up for the referral program and how they would describe it, and use that language to encourage others.
 It’s one of the best copywriting techniques.

 The funny part of this proven theory is that you don’t even have to have the same interests as your customers for this technique to work.
 For example, if you have a professional photo and you look similar to your customers and the people they know, they’re more likely to trust you.